 Please report it immediately by contacting one of the Coordinators or Directors of Student Affairs or the Associate Dean, Medical Education.
 The College of Medicine takes every mistreatment concern seriously and responds promptly with appropriate action to all concerns brought forward.
 Both formal and informal support/help can be provided.
-Students may just want to talk about their experience confidentially, they may want to explore options, or they may choose to pursue a formal enquiry into the matter.
-The student determines whether the complaint is confidential or anonymous and sets the timeline for action, having the option to delay until more than one concern is raised about the same respondent, until after grades are in or after the match if they prefer...
-Every reported incident results in an investigation and, depending on the findings, may result in additional education for the respondent, a mediation process, or removal from teaching activities.
+Students may want to talk about their experience confidentially, explore options, or pursue a formal enquiry into the matter.
+The student determines whether the complaint is confidential or anonymous and sets the timeline for action, having the option to delay until more than one concern is raised about the same respondent, until after grades are in or after the match if they prefer.
+Every reported incident result in an investigation and, depending on the findings, may result in additional education for the respondent, a mediation process, or removal from teaching activities.
 Unreported incidents deny you the help you need, hurt future victims of the same practice, and allow the offending person to continue their behavior.